 The Maple Pecan Crisp Topping

-To make it, the butter needs to be blended into the flour.
+Step 1: The butter needs to be blended into the flour.
 You can do this with a pastry blender or you can simply use your fingers to rub the butter into the flour.

 When the apple crisp is pulled from the oven and very hot, the apple mixture will still be very liquidy.
 As it cools, it will thicken up.